Cottage Cheese Muffins

 • Preheat oven to 350 degrees F (175 C)

 • Add cottage cheese, flour, eggs, milk, baking powder, vanilla, and maple syrup to a blender.
-Blend until smooth.
+Blend until smooth, but do not over blend.

 • Stir in chocolate chips or blueberries.